 -

-British expansion — Subsidiary Alliance, Permanent Settlement, economic drain.
+British expansion — Subsidiary Alliance, Permanent Settlement, drain of wealth

 -